 Amaya, “A mile and a half around, average NASCAR size.
 Each turn offers an exit to the crisscross track inside the oval.
 It also serves as the formula one track, and my racing course.
 I have a cherished Corvette that I like to rev up to the max.
 I can get one-eighty on the straights and lose almost nothing on the banked curves.”

 “You take it on the open road?”

-“Sure, the road from the highway to our place is private and it’s two miles long, no speed limit.
+“Sure, the road from the highway to our place is two miles long, no speed limit.
 If I drive Dasha or Daphne to one of the groceries either in Prescott Valley or Flagstaff, we make excellent time.”

 “Cops a problem?”

 She smiles, “We let them use our firing range for practice.
 We have a variety of moving targets, popups, a star, plus a rifle range.
 No charge, they have access whenever.
 Tickets don’t happen, they know the car, don’t even pull me over.”